-FW was required to install low level vents in the distilling area to reduce fire and alcoholic vapor risks.
-While these are required to ensure safety for the distillery and its staff, the vents also increase the loss of temperature controlled air to the environment.
-To increase HVAC efficiency and minimize uptake of cooled air by the vents, FW is considering the installation of alcoholic vapor monitors to reduce run time of the vents.
-These monitors would allow FW to close vents when vapors are at levels considered safe or if de minimis, increasing energy efficiency of the HVAC system.
+FW was required to install low-level vents in the distilling area to reduce fire and alcoholic vapor risks.
+While these are required to ensure safety for the distillery and its staff, the vents also increase the loss of temperature-controlled air to the environment.
+To increase HVAC efficiency and minimize the uptake of cooled air by the vents, FW is considering the installation of alcoholic vapor monitors to reduce the run-time of the vents.
+These monitors would allow FW to close vents when vapors are at levels considered safe or at the minimum increase the energy efficiency of the HVAC system.

-Future of the Brand
+Future of the Brand9

 FW focuses on utilizing the best ingredients combined with a data-driven approach to ensure the highest quality and most enjoyable taste from each barrel.
-This means transparency in production and with their sustainability efforts.
+This means transparency in production and its sustainability efforts.
 Every single decision revolves around uncompromising quality while keeping energy efficiency in mind.
-As FW ramps up production, they plan to grow their impact locally: they are proud to serve Austinites, source grain as close as possible, and support local farmers with their spent grain.
-FW's strives for continual improvement in all that they do and will continue to share data every step of the way.
+As FW ramps up production, the company plan to grow its impact locally: FW is proud to serve Austinites, source grain as close as possible, and support its local farmers with their spent grain.
+FW strives for continual improvement in all that they do and will continue to share data every step of the way.